Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 The fifth day is the Ngembak Agni/ Labuh Brata Ritual.

-This is the official New Year’s day where the Balinese Hindus take this day to visit with friends, family and neighbors to exchange forgiveness of one another.
+This is the official New Year’s day where the Balinese Hindus take this day to visit with friends, family, and neighbors to exchange forgiveness for one another.

 Day Six: Dharma Shanti Ritual